-In his home, Otilino helps by gathering firewood and running errands.
-He lives with his uncle and his grandmother.
+Otilino lives with his uncle and his grandmother.
+At home, duties include carrying water, caring for children and making beds.
 His uncle is sometimes employed as a laborer and his grandmother maintains the home.
+There are 2 children in the family.

 Please remember Otilino in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.